thfanfabman/CW2024/README.md

   + pressing any key resumes the game
 + end game buttons
   + Added buttons to win and loss screen but didn't implement the retry button
++ main menu/how to play screen
+  + Added a rudimentary main menu screen with buttons
+  + Start game - starts the game
+  + how to play - changes scene to just text describing how to play the game
+  + exit - exits the game
+  + Everytime you click on how to play and return, it briefly makes the stage larger before changing it back to what it's supposed to be. more in unexpected problems

 ### Not implemented
 + pause menu - tried doing it for a while somewhere around the midpoint of the project